Defensive frailties hinder Japan's Brazil ambitions

 He should get playing time in Brazil along with another newcomer, Yuya Osako, and the returning Yoshito Okubo although the experienced Shinji Okazaki is likely to claim the starting striker spot.

-Central defender Maya Yoshida has struggled for appearances with English club Southampton this year but had one of his more impressive outings against Belgium alongside Masato Morishige in the heart of the defense.
+Central defender Maya Yoshida has struggled for appearances with English club Southampton this year but had one of his more impressive outings against Belgium alongside Masato Morishige in the heart of the defence.

 They were ably supported by 23-year-old Hotaru Yamaguchi, who took on the role of midfield protector, but whether his display was good enough to convince Zaccheroni to drop his trusted lieutenant Yasuhito Endo for Brazil is another matter.